epiviz/epiviz-desktop-app/README.md

 npm install && npm start
 ```

-To build app for distribution for various systems -
+To build app for distribution - (builds both 32 and 64 bit versions for all platforms - linux, windows, mac os (kernel darwin and mas))

 `electron packager . --all  `